sensei-hacker/inavwiki/GPS--and-Compass-setup.md

 * [Beitian BN-880](https://inavflight.com/shop/p/BN880)
 * [Ublox NEO-M8N APM version](https://inavflight.com/shop/s/bg/1035454)

-Older versions as M6N and M7N also work, but the new M8N is far superior.
+Older versions as M6N and M7N also work, but the newer M8N (and later, M9N, M10N) are far superior.
 Most GPS modules have a built in magnetometer (compass), but there are also some available without e.g. [Beitian BN-180](https://inavflight.com/shop/p/BN180) or [Beitian BN-220](https://inavflight.com/shop/p/BN220) which are perfect for planes and flying wings.

-With default settings iNav will configure the GPS automatically, **there is no need for configuring it manually** using software like u-center.
-Nevertheless you have to configure your FC with iNav to receive the GPS signals.
+With default settings iNav will configure the GPS automatically, **there is no need for configuring it manually** using software like `u-center`.
+Nevertheless you have to configure your FC with INAV to receive the GPS signals.

-For iNav before 1.9, it is also necessary to perform some [manual configuration of UBLOX 3.01 firmware GPS](https://github.com/iNavFlight/inav/wiki/Ublox-3.01-firmware-and-Galileo) to use Galileo satellites.
+For INAV before 1.9, it is also necessary to perform some [manual configuration of UBLOX 3.01 firmware GPS](https://github.com/iNavFlight/inav/wiki/Ublox-3.01-firmware-and-Galileo) to use Galileo satellites.

 With iNav 1.9 and later, Galileo can be enabled with the CLI setting `set gps_ublox_use_galileo = ON` (the default is off).

 If you want to use the external magnetometer (built in in your GPS) and you have a FC with the same magnetometer (HMC5883L is very common), you have to disable it physically on your FC: remove chip from board or cut a trace.
 You can't use two identical chips/magnetometers on the same I2C bus.
-  * When using DJI NAZA gps this is not true, DJI NAZA sends compass over serial and does not use the I2C bus)
+  * When using DJI NAZA gps this is not the case, DJI NAZA sends compass over serial and does not use the I2C bus)
   * On MPU9250 board internal magnetometer is an AK8963, most GPS pucks are HMC5883L.
 So no need to remove hardware, only choose which one to use with cli command `mag_hardware`

 If  you elect to use the internal FC magnetometer you are highly likely to have poor results due to magnetic interference (not recommended).